 What do you like to do outside of work?

-Where do you hope to go next in your education and your career?
+Where do you hope to go next in your education and career?

-And finally: what are three things you’d take with you on a deserted island?
+And finally: What are the three things you’d take with you on a deserted island?

 Stevie Wonder’s Songs in the Key of Life, some sunscreen, and some chapstick.
 I wouldn’t last very long but I’d have some good tunes and no sunburns!